 An NGO for NGOs

-on-governmental organizations, in various forms and definitions, have been filling the gaps in service delivery of governments, particularly in developing countries.
+on-governmental organizations (NGOs), in various forms and definitions, have been filling the gaps in delivery of public services by governments, particularly in developing countries.
 Targeting basic needs of low-income households, NGOs have implemented programmes on a wide variety of themes, including housing, education, health, and skill development.

 But the NGO sector has been growing exponentially over the last few decades.
 This is evident in the increase in number of NGOs, in organizational size, in level of functioning, in themes, in target types etc. As a result of this expansion, focus has shifted to the shortcomings and problems faced by NGOs themselves, and to find ways and means to overcome them.

-As more and more groups of people decide to set up NGOs, they have begun to face a twin dilemma - these are (a) building capacity and skills internally, and (b) ensuring and enabling trust and accountability externally.
+As more and more groups of people decide to set up NGOs, they have begun to face a twin dilemma: (a) building capacity and skills internally, and (b) ensuring and enabling trust and accountability externally.

 Recognizing these dilemma, and of the importance of NGOs themselves, donor agencies and governments have begun to set up networking and support centers in order to assist NGOs overcome their shortcomings and provide better services to the communities they work in.
 Such centers are being set up in both OECD and developing countries to assist NGOs working in the respective countries.